uahic/slurm_account_synchronizer/README.md

 - '-e' or '--execute' to let the scripts do the SLURM calls.
 - '-f' or '--file' to specify the full path of your config YAML file.

+### LICENSE
+MS: To be discussed, this work has been started/created mainly (3/4 of the consumed time) as a private project and I'd like to open-source it under the Apache 2.0 license at some point.
+Similar tools do exist but I have not found one that has all the features as contained in this project.